-For more information on military servicemember considerations under California family law, contact San Diego divorce attorney John Griffith of Griffith, Young & Lass or call (619) 497-2580 in San Diego or (858) 345-1720 in Carlsbad to schedule a free consultation.
+For more information on military servicemember considerations under California family law, contact San Marcos divorce attorney John Griffith of Griffith, Young & Lass or call (619) 497-2580 in San Diego or (858) 345-1720 in Carlsbad to schedule a free consultation.

 About Griffith Young & Lass: The dedicated and compassionate family law attorneys at Griffith, Young & Lass, are prepared to fight for the rights of California residents everywhere.
 For a divorce lawyer you can trust, call or visit GYL serving San Diego, Carlsbad, San Elijo Hills, and Solana Beach, California.